Why is our governance different from the United States of America?

 Responsible government refers to a government that is responsible to the people.
 Members of the cabinet (government) must be taken from the parliament and it, the government, can only operate with the confidence of the lower house of the parliament.

 In the United States, the president selects his cabinet from outside the Parliament (the Congress and the Senate) and it is answerable only to him.
-In Australia the Prime Minister is head of the government and the Governor-General, as representative of the Queen, is the executive head of state whilst in the United States the president is head of state, both ceremonial and executive, as well as being head of the government.
+In Australia the Prime Minister is head of the government and the Governor-General, as representative of the King, is the executive head of state whilst in the United States the president is head of state, both ceremonial and executive, as well as being head of the government.